eniklas/resume/erik-niklas-resume.md

 * Generalized the continuous deployment system developed on my previous team, for use by other customers
 * Set up CI/CD GitOps workflows for several teams
 * Built a pipeline to automate the creation of Fedora images, decreasing engineer time from days to minutes for a new Fedora release
+* Built a web tool for nontechnical users to identify inefficient usage of cloud resources and assign tickets to the owning team

 *Infrastructure Engineer (container orchestration team), Riot Games, April 2018 - April 2022*